 Kat Murray is first and foremost an advocate for exceptional learners.
 She readily takes the lessons learned in her own life to help other students take shortcuts in their learning, and avoid discouraging pitfalls.
 She has a special feeling of urgency for twice exceptional learners to make sure that they don’t lose any time with inappropriate learning techniques.
 As a result of Kat’s knowledge and teaching methods, students are able to open doors of learning for themselves, doors that had been previously shut.

 Kat effectively combines technology and hands-on activities to help students to become actual scientists, including preparing them for several types of fully funded doctoral programs so they can be able to achieve the right study methods and be more prepared for what is coming.
 Ms. Murray has worked with students of all ages, from 7 years old on up.
 She has been conducting these activities since 2004, while teaching as an adjunct at Drexel University, and then from 2016-2018 at the Grayson School.

-Kat is experienced in teaching math, Calculus enrichment courses, and computer programming and is currently serving as a Volunteer Instructor in the Drexel University Medical School.
+Kat is experienced in teaching math, Calculus enrichment courses, and computer programming and is currently serving as a Volunteer Instructor in the Adelphi University.

 She has a special interest and experience with students who have Learning Differences.